ccodwg/Covid19CanadaArchive/README.md

-# COVID-19 Data from Canadian Government Sources
+# Archive of COVID-19 Data from Canadian Government Sources

 This repository provides automated, daily backups of COVID-19 data from various Canadian government sources.

 **File name timestamps are given in ET (America/Toronto) in the following format: %Y%-m-%d_%H-%M.** The script is run nightly around 23:00 ET.

+## Contributing

+Community members may contribute to this repository in three ways:

+* Create an issue to request a dataset be added to the archive.
+* Create a pull request for *archiver.py* adding the ability to automatically-archive a requested or not-yet-implemented dataset.
+* Submit archived versions of an existing, requested, or not-yet-implemented dataset.
+If possible, please use the original file name plus timestamp in the format described above.

-## Sources/terms of use
+## Data sources/terms of use

 The sources and terms of use for each included dataset are linked below.